duplonicus/TwitterScraper/README.md

 3. Install PostgreSQL and create a database

-4. Rename new_db.ini to db.ini and fill it out with your database connection info
+4. Rename new_db.ini to db.ini and fill in the database connection info

 5. Run "python3 create_table.py"